compintell/Mooncake.jl/docs/src/understanding_mooncake/algorithmic_differentiation.md

 \langle \nabla f (x), \dot{x} \rangle = D f[x](\dot{x})
 ```
 for any direction ``\dot{x}``.
-In other words, the vector ``\nabla f`` encodes all the information about the directional derivatives of ``f``, and we use the inner product to retrieve each one.
+In other words, the vector ``\nabla f`` encodes all the information about the directional derivatives of ``f``, and we use the inner product to retrieve that information.

 An alternative characterisation is that ``\nabla f(x)`` is the vector pointing in the direction of steepest ascent whose magnitude is given by the slope in that direction.
 In other words, if ``\hat{n} \coloneqq \argmax_{\|u\|=1} D f[x](u)`` is the unit vector in the direction of steepest ascent, then ``\nabla f = \|\nabla f\| \, \hat{n}`` and ``D f[x](\hat{n}) = \|\nabla f(x)\|``.
+(That this follows from the implicit definition above is a good exercise.)

 _**Aside: The choice of inner product**_